lbain/lucybain/source/blog/2015/08-31-opinions-and-languages.md

 ---
 title: Languages, cultures, and opinions
-tags: rambilings, discussion, ruby, js, community
+tags: ramblings, discussion, ruby, js, community

 description: An opinion piece about working in different languages, particularly Ruby and Javascript
 ---